DogFoodAdvisor is reader supported See how

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing at least a moderate amount of meat.

 Go!
-Skin + Coat Care is a grain-inclusive dry dog food that uses at least a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.
+Solutions Skin + Coat Care is a grain-inclusive dry dog food that uses at least a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 Highly recommended.

 Go!
-Dog Food Recall History
+Solutions Dog Food Recall History

-The following automated list (if present) includes all dog food recalls related to Petcurean through March 2024.
+The following automated list (if present) includes all dog food recalls related to Petcurean through October.

 No recalls noted.